 Your Cooperative Parenting and Divorce program kit contains

 36 minutes of video.
-Parents will recognize themselves
+As they watch the videos, parents will recognize themselves

-in these realistic video scenes, and this will help them to identify
+in these realistic video scenes and scenarios, and this will help them to identify

 and meet the challenges facing their own families.

 Rachel is a little girl whose parents are

 still very angry with each other.
 Rachel's mother fuels the fire